Jtcraig513/jake-craig-capstone/README.md

 Movie details page.
 Contains in depth information on specific movie.
 Also possible to comment or add to collection on the page.

-Comments page Used for each movie.
+Comments will be undernath the Movie Details Page Used for each movie.
 Shows the list of comments for the movie as well as adding a new comment

 ### Mockups

-Provide visuals of your app's screens.
-You can use tools like Figma or pictures of hand-drawn sketches.

 #### Home Page
 ![Home Page](./mockups/HomePage.png)